GOMC-WSU/py-MCMD/README.md

 		simulations/ensembles (simulation_type).
 		true = combine all the GOMC dcd files false = do not combine all the GOMC dcd files
+		This is not required for the when only combining the
+		'GOMC-only', or 'NAMD-only' data.

 	rel_path_to_combine_binary_catdcd : string (only 'Hybrid' or 'GOMC-only') The relative path and file name to the catdcd, which are provided from the Theoretical and Compuational Biopyysisc group (VMD/NAMD development team) (https://www.ks.uiuc.edu/Development/MDTools/catdcd/).
 		This tool is used to combine the dcd files for the hybrid simulations.
+		This is not required for the when only combining the
+		'GOMC-only', or 'NAMD-only' data.

 - (4) Assuming that you have the packages installed or running anaconda env, if not install them.
 Then run :

-python combine_data_NAMD_GOMC.py    # runs all the combining file data provided its in its current location
+python combine_data_NAMD_GOMC.py -f user_input_combine_data_NAMD_GOMC.json 	 or     python combine_data_NAMD_GOMC.py --file user_input_combine_data_NAMD_GOMC.json      	# runs all the combining file data provided its in its current location

+or

+python combine_data_NAMD_GOMC.py -f "user_set_name.json"	  or     python combine_data_NAMD_GOMC.py --file "user_set_name.json"

 - (5) The combined data is now located in the "combined_data" folder, with the minimization run data removed (i.e., step 0 is the first step after the minimization.)